Sayar-212/TheLucidityBound/README.md

-# lucidity-bound-framework
-A Unified Framework for Hallucination Benchmarking and Mitigation in Large Language Models
 # The Lucidity Bound: A Unified Framework for Hallucination Benchmarking and Mitigation in Large Language Models

 **Authors:** Deblina Chowdhury, Sayar Basu, Piyush Kumar Bharti